gritzko/swarm/README.md

 The underlying layer - RON is stable and APIs are frozen.
 The client and the server are ready for building prototypes and kind of MVCs but not production ready yet.

-> May I save collections of document in Swarm?
+> How do I save collections of documents in Swarm?

-Of couse.
-For documents use `lww` type and for collections use `set` type.
+Of course.
+For documents use `LWW` type and for collections use `Set` type.

 Swarm is a JSON graph.
 Very much like in Firebase or MongoDB - document/collection-based approach.
 The key difference is you can put references into the graph, so, no need do denormalize your data and keep your data as flat as possible.
 Opposite to it, shape your data as deep as you want.